Law Enforcement FAQs

 Question: I plan a fishing trip to Lake Ontario and the Salmon River each year.
 Is there someone I can call to find out when the fish are "in"?

 Answer: Yes.
-In the fishing guide you will find a listing of the "FISHING HOTLINES" for several areas of the State.
-You may also call the regional fisheries' office that covers the area you are planning to go to.
+In the fishing guide is a listing of "FISHING HOTLINES" for several areas of the state.
+You may also call the regional fisheries office for the area where you fish.

 Question: Do I need an additional license to fish in NY City Reservoirs besides a NY State fishing license?